okbob/plpgsql_check/README.md

 as target for dynamic queries or disable <i>plpgsql_check</i> for functions that use dynamic queries.

+## Refcursors

+<i>plpgsql_check</i> should not to detect structure of referenced cursors.
+A reference on cursor
+in PLpgSQL is implemented as name of global cursor.
+In check time, the name is not known (not in all possibilities), and global cursor doesn't exist.
+It is significant break for any static analyse.
+PLpgSQL cannot to set correct type for record variables and cannot to check a dependent SQLs and expressions.
+A solution is same like dynamic SQL.
+Don't use record variable as target when you use <i>refcursor</i> type or disable <i>plpgsql_check</i> for these functions.

+    CREATE OR REPLACE FUNCTION foo(refcur_var refcursor)
+    RETURNS void AS $$
+    DECLARE
+      rec_var record;
+    BEGIN
+      FETCH refcur_var INTO rec_var; -- this is STOP for plpgsql_check
+      RAISE NOTICE '%', rec_var;     -- record rec_var is not assigned yet error

+In this case a record type should not be used (use known rowtype instead):

+    CREATE OR REPLACE FUNCTION foo(refcur_var refcursor)
+    RETURNS void AS $$
+    DECLARE
+      rec_var some_rowtype;
+    BEGIN
+      FETCH refcur_var INTO rec_var;
+      RAISE NOTICE '%', rec_var;

 ## Temporary tables

 <i>plpgsql_check</i> cannot verify queries over temporary tables that are created in plpgsql's function